-Over two years ago, I wrote a blog post on how to do a webinar with HubSpot and GoToWebinar.
+A while back, I wrote a blog post on how to do a webinar with HubSpot and GoToWebinar.
 I am a huge fan of GTW, and given its native integration with HubSpot, it is always my first choice for webinar technology.

-1. Have accounts at HubSpot and Zoom
+1. Establish accounts at HubSpot and Zoom.

 If you have multiple Zoom accounts at your company, your internal Zoom administrator will need to assign the webinar plan to the person setting up the webinar (probably you).
 See this article.

-2. Set up the integration
+2. Set up the integration.

 (You only have to do this once.)

-3. Create a new webinar in Zoom
+3. Create a new webinar in Zoom.

-Enter the title of your webinar, the date and time, and timezone.
-(I usually enable a Practice Session here.)
-Hit “Schedule”, and you’ll be redirected to the manage page.
+Enter the title of your webinar, the date and time, the duration, and the timezone.
+You’ll likely want to require registration and turn off the passcode.

 You’ll get a dialog box like this:

 While you’re in Zoom, be sure to turn off the Zoom notification email (unless you want those to go out via Zoom instead of HubSpot).
 Click on the “Email Settings” tab and turn off “Confirmation Email to Registrants.”
-You may want to send out just the one-hour reminder email via Zoom; if so, you’ll turn that on here as well.
+You may want to send out the one-hour reminder email via Zoom; if so, you’ll turn that on here as well.

 Pro tip: The “Practice Session” option will allow you to log into the webinar an hour early to practice right before the webinar.
-It will not allow you to practice the day before.
-To do that, you’ll need to create a separate webinar in Zoom for your practice session.
+It will not allow you to practice the day before; to do that, you’ll need to create a separate webinar in Zoom for your practice session.